tamberg/fhnw-idb/introduction/README.md

-# Introduction to the Internet Of Thiongs
+# Introduction to the Internet Of Things
 1. [Intro](#intro)
 2. [Resources](#resources)
 3. [Python vs. MicroPython](#python-vs-micropython)